by S.Y.C. Essah and J.G. Davis* (6/19)

 Methods and Timing of N Applications

-Crop responses to applied P are most likely on soils with low or medium levels of extractable P, although lower P rates may be effective for potatoes on San Luis Valley soils high in extractable P because of cool soil temperatures in the spring.
-The main soil tests for extractable P in Colorado soils are the AB-DTPA and sodium bicarbonate (NaHCO3) also known as Olsen tests.
+Crop responses to applied P are most likely on soils with low or medium levels of extractable P, although lower P rates may be effective for potatoes on San Luis Valley soils high in extractable P because of cool temperatures in the spring.
+The main soil tests for extractable P in Colorado soils are the AB-DTPA and sodium bicarbonate (NaHCO3 also known as Olsen) tests.
 Values for both tests are given in Table 4.
-Suggested P fertilizer rates are for preplant application related to soil test levels.
-Broadcast and incorporate high P rates with a portion band applied as starter fertilizer.
+Suggested P fertilizer rates (Table 4) are for preplant application related to soil test levels.
+Broadcast and incorporate high P rates, with a portion band applied as starter fertilizer.
 Most growers in the San Luis Valley band apply most or all of the required P fertilizer to minimize P fixation in the soil.

 |Table 4: Suggested phosphorus rates for potatoes (expected yield, 400 cwt/A).|